 Sea Turtle Behavior

 - Sea turtles are not social and gather only to mate.
 When a hatchling reaches water, it stays alone until it becomes mature and starts mating.
 In some species, individuals sometimes congregate offshore.
 Females of some species (Kemp’s and olive ridley species) travel to the nesting ground in masses.

 - Not much is known about the individual behavior of sea turtles.
-Some species basking in the sun while floating on the water surface and apparently asleep while some basking on the beaches.
+Some species bask in the sun while floating on the water surface and asleep while some bask on the beaches.
 Some species rest in corals or rock ledges and some often return every night to the same site for resting.